Picking a company name in Hong Kong

 You should be careful enough to ensure that the name you propose for your Hong Kong incorporated company does not end up in a dispute.
 The idea is to ensure that it is not similar to any existing company name.

-(a) The following are not considered when it comes to determining whether you have proposed a name similar to an existing one –
+The following are not considered when it comes to determining whether you have proposed a name similar to an existing one –

 Adding the definite article as the first word of a name will not be considered.
 For example, BAC Limited is an existing name and adding “the” at the beginning to make it sound different will not help.
 The name will not be approved.

-Picking a company name for a foreign company
+Company name of a foreign company

 Why is prior approval required from the registrar